Health Checks

 Readiness (/health/ready)

 Checks connectivity to NATS and KV stores.
-Returns 200 OK when the API server
+Returns 200 OK when the controller

 can process requests, or 503 Service Unavailable when dependencies are down.